BayonetArch/termux-nvim-setup/README.md

 ```

 > [!CAUTION]
-> *after installing and opening the nvim you might get some erros wait till all plugins and treesitter is compiled and just restart termux*
+> *after installing and opening the nvim you might get some errors wait till all plugins and treesitter is compiled and just restart termux*

 ## troubleshooting